 Achy joints aren’t just for people.
 Your pets can develop mobility issues and arthritis, too.
-You can help by providing daily exercise, pain drugs as necessary, and by making your home more accessible to your pet.
+You can help by providing daily exercise and pain drugs as necessary and making your home more accessible to your pet.
 Pet ramps, stairs, strollers, and carriers can all help your pet get around safely.
 Make sure that your pet has places to rest comfortably too.
 Their favorite spots may not be as comfortable anymore, so see if there need to be adjustments.

 Your beloved pet can go senile on you.
 It’s a possibility that your cat or dog might get confused and even get lost in what used to be familiar areas.
 They may even sit in the middle of the room, frozen.
 Keep them mentally stimulated with interaction and games.